MrAwesome/decktricks/CONTRIBUTING.md

 ci_scripts/ - The scripts used for building/testing in GitHub Actions build_assets/ - The static installer/runner files (.sh and .desktop)
 ```
-The core library (used in the CLI and

 # Testing
 For changes to the core library, run `cargo test`.